spuithori/svelte-ionic-app/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# PLEASE NOTE - MIGRATION PLANNED
-I am planning to migrate this project to SvelteKit SPA mode (so no SSR).
-This I will complete once the big new release of sveltekit is completed: https://github.com/sveltejs/kit/discussions/5748

-What does this mean for you if you have existing projects?
-It depends, as it is perfectly cool to stay on Svelte/Vite/Routify.

-So why change?
-Well, reduce the number of dependencies (Routify) and taking the developer experience closer to all the developments by the Svelte team - as they do see Sveltekit as the way to go.
-And first tests also show that the build bundling is more spread out to the loading is even a bit faster!

-If you want to move your existing project (Vite/Svelte/Routify) to Sveltekit, I recommend scaffolding a clean sveltekit project (this or future version).
-The steps I had to go through so far:

-Configure as SPA only:
-  * Static adapter in svelte.config.js, with configuration of a fallback
-  * hooks.js - ` return resolve(event, { ssr: false });` as handle function

-Path aliases:
-* vite.config.js - adding the path aliases (does not work as per tutorials/docs in svelte.config.js)
-* tsconfig.json - add path aliases

-PWA (untested)
-* add vite pwa plugin
-* follow the sveltekit workaround on vite site
-* fix error in pwa.js: https://github.com/antfu/vite-plugin-pwa/issues/293

-Replace Routify with Sveltekit router - in your own components as well as the $ionic/svelte components
-* $goto will become goto - second argument is different - check documentation on $app/navigation https://kit.svelte.dev/docs/modules#$app-navigation
-* use beforeNavigate hook for ionViewWillLeave event in IonPage.

-The Svelte-Vite-Routify repo will continue to exist as separate branch once the migration is completed.
-But I don't think I will upgrade things anymore.

 ## Introduction
 A showcase app for all Ionic UI elements - up to Ionic 6!!!
 Use this app to try-out the elements you like for your app, and then navigate directly to the API docs or the source code.